linkedbyair/youtrack-support-for-harvest-extension/README.md

-# Linked by Air customization of the Harvest Chrome extension
+# customization of the Harvest Chrome extension

 Currently based on version 2.1.2 in the
 [Chrome Store](https://chrome.google.com/webstore/detail/harvest-time-tracker/fbpiglieekigmkeebmeohkelfpjjlaia)